TairCohen/Computer-Vision-Project/README.md

 ## Model Architecture

 A deep convolutional neural network (CNN) was designed for lesion classification.
 It uses EfficientNet-B3 as the backbone, pre-trained on ImageNet (IMAGENET1K_V1), with a modified classifier head consisting of a dropout layer (0.2) and a fully connected layer matching the number of output classes

 ## Training Process

-* Data Split: Training (80%) and Validation (20%)
+* Data Split: Training (80%),  Validation (10%) and Test (10%)
 * Loss Function: Cross-Entropy Loss
-* Optimizer: Adam
+* Optimizer: SGD
 * Learning Rate Scheduling: Reduce LR on Plateau
-* Early Stopping: Stop training when validation loss no longer improves

 ## Evaluation